SkeldJS/Hindenburg/pages/getting-started/configuration.md

 **Default**: `22023`

 ### **socket.additionalPorts**
-Any additional ports for Hindenburg to listen on.
+Any additional ports for Waterway to listen on.

 **Type**: array